CALL FOR PROPOSALS

 Priority Deadline: The priority deadline is Friday, May, 1, 2026 at 23:00 GMT.
 Proposals submitted by May 1 will be given priority.
 The Program Committee will notify presenters by the end of May whether their presentation has been accepted.

 Second Deadline: The second deadline is Friday, September 18, 2026 at 23:00 GMT.
+The Call for Proposals is currently active.
 For proposals submitted by the second deadline, the Program Committee will notify presenters by the end of October.

 Proposal Guidance